kawaiipantsu/redjoust/README.md

   - devTools disabled (not doing development)
   - nodeIntegration enabled
   - contextIsolation enabled
+  - Privacy mode (enable shading the window for privacy)
+- Privacy/lock screen mode
+- Menu/File bar with shortcuts and icons
+- About window
+- Links to github, wiki (help) and issues

 ## TODO list (what i want to get done short term)